ncbi/elastic-blast-docs/docs/source/gcp-issues.rst

 -------------------------------------------

 If the ``--csp-target`` parameter is not specified to ``blast-tuner.py``, an error message will be displayed.
-Please specify the appropriate cloud service provider to prevent this error.
+Please always use `--csp-target` parameter and specify the appropriate cloud service provider to prevent this error.

 This issue will be addressed in an upcoming release of ElasticBLAST.